robsonpessoa/KOpenGL/README.md

 # KOpenGL
 Exercises of OpenGL implemented with Kotlin.

-This project was built with Gradle version 5.2.1 and Java 11.
+This project was created with Gradle version 5.2.1 and Java 11.

 ### Build
 To create the jar, use: